Lynda Osborne bio

 Born in the eastern region of Trinidad & Tobago, Lynda Osborne founded her Fashion Wear business in 1980 after quitting a nine to five office job.

-Inspired by the remarkable response to the outfits she created in her spare time during her office tenure, she opened her first fashion shop in her home town, fully stocked with her designs under the label of Lyn Mac.
+Inspired by the remarkable response to the outfits she created in her spare time during her office tenure, she opened her first fashion shop in her home town, fully stocked with her designs.
 She quickly became well-known for her unique and fashionable styles, and was sought after for wedding, evening and pageant gowns, as well as striking one-of-a-kind outfits, and was sometimes called upon to be on judges’ panels at local pageants.

 With a natural aptitude towards the industry’s business processes, two years later, Lynda relocated further west, gravitating to a bigger volume.
 With a small staff, she expanded to manufacturing limited editions of her designs under the label of Lyn Borne, and supplied to prime local stores and boutiques.